What Is Data-Driven Marketing?

 What Type of Data is Important for Marketers?

 Almost all data is important, but not all data will be important to you or your company.
-Your organizational goals will help you decide what type of information you need to collect, and how you use it in your marketing.
+Your organizational goals will help you decide what type of information you need to collect, what KPI's to measure and how you use it in your marketing.

 In other words: